roggc/react-enhanced-suspense/README.md

 Both are the same component under the hood.
 Pick the one that suits your project!

-This component can be used as a substitute for React's `Suspense` and adds enhanced features like promise resolution handling, error handling, retry logic, caching, and more.
+This component can be used as a substitute for React's `Suspense`.

 ## Key Features